-Such a fort, which was eventually to bear his name, was probably first suggested by Lord Clifford in 1625.
 By the Civil War a fort constructed of gabions had appeared on the site, complemented by a similar fort at South Shields.

 A fort of more permanent nature was begun in 1672 as a consequence of the Dutch Wars and more specifically the Dutch Fleets raid on the Thames.
 By 1677 the fort mounted up to forty guns.

 This more modern fort armed with the short range guns of the day became, for a time, more important than Tynemouth Caste which was to be threatened with demolition.
 It would appear that Clifford’s Fort was always kept in good repair (relative to elsewhere) and was well armed.
 In 1748 the Fort mounted thirty-six eighteen-pounder guns in three batteries and was reported as having a large store of powder within the ‘tower’.